Learn why leading HR professionals trust ekincare! Read more

 Instead, taking in the good by spending more time soaking in positive experiences, even small ones can help us clear our minds of negative thoughts.

 Gratitude is the antidote.
 Plenty of evidence suggests that actively practising gratitude makes you feel better and has a positive impact on your creativity, health, working relationships, and quality of work.
-Gratitude makes being at both work and home more positive experiences.
+Gratitude makes being at both work and home a more positive experience.

 Workplace politics are draining, and a waste of time.
 Don’t let yourself get sucked into the drama.
 Save your mental energy for your own success by forgiving those who slight you, forgetting who said what about whom, and moving on to more important things.